Fairness is in the details: Face Dataset Auditing: Sensitive variable classification using Neural Network

 We used the FairFace \cite{karkkainenfairface} method to classify gender and age, as its architecture provides the best results for these tasks.
 Despite certain limitations —such as detecting undesirable background faces- it achieved the best accuracy (see in the Appendix, Section \ref{app:section:FairFace}).
 Since our classification task relies primarily on facial features, especially skin, we studied the effect of applying masks to images before training our fine-tuned CNN.
 We tested three approaches (see in the Appendix, Fig. \ref{fig:mask}): (1) using the original images, (2) removing the background, and (3) isolating only the segmented skin region.
 The extracted ITA and skin-related information are incorporated as additional features in the latent layer of the neural network architecture.

 In most of our experiments, we added a custom classification head to ResNet-50 or ResNet-101 embeddings \cite{he2015deepresiduallearningimage} and fine-tuned these models on our labeled dataset, eliminating the need for full CNN training.
 The impact of training set size is analyzed in Section \ref{sec:result}.
 We use two feature extraction configurations: (1) the final dense layer's output (1,000-dimensional) and (2) the preceding layer's output (2,048-dimensional).
 Fig. \ref{fig:Architecture} present an overview of our classification pipeline.
 More details on the architecture, optimizer, early stopping, compute time, and transfer learning method are provided in the Appendix, Section \ref{app:method:classif}.
+We created a Neural Network architecture to accurately predict the Fitzpatrick class with as few manually labeled image as possible, however, this part was not mandatory to our auditing framework thanks to the following section, which explains how we calibrate our testing pipeline given a model's accuracy.